hpiedcoq/TPL_Scrape/README.md

 ## Solution

-I wrote this script using R and Selenium.
+I wrote this script using R and [Selenium](https://www.seleniumhq.org/download/).
 You need to have the Selenium server working in the background.
-File are downloaded in a subdirectory calle 'files', by year of issue and by language.
+Files are downloaded in a subdirectory calle 'files', by year of issue and by language.

 ## Some comments